MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/analysis/parallelization.rst

 for all frames of a computation group.
 Within this method, a user-implemented :meth:`~MDAnalysis.analysis.base.AnalysisBase._single_frame` method gets **applied** to each frame in a computation group.
-After that, the main instance gets an object that will **combine** all the objects from remote workers, and all instances get *merged* with an instance of :class:`MDAnalysis.analysis.results.ResultsGroup`.
+After that, the main instance gets an object that will **combine** all the objects from other workers, and all instances get *merged* with an instance of :class:`MDAnalysis.analysis.results.ResultsGroup`.
 Then, a normal user-implemented :meth:`~MDAnalysis.analysis.base.AnalysisBase._compute` method